Medicare ASP Pricing: What You Need to Know for Reimbursement Success

-When it comes to Medicare ASP drug pricing, there’s a lot to keep track of.
+When it comes to Medicare ASP pricing, there’s a lot to keep track of.
 If you’re handling billing for a medical office, you probably already know the complexity of getting reimbursed for drugs administered in the office.
 Unlike regular services, drug reimbursement isn’t found on the CMS Physician Fee Schedule.
 Instead, Medicare publishes these prices separately, and they use a distinct formula—known as ASP plus 6%—to calculate what you’ll be paid back for the drugs you purchase and administer to patients.

 In this post, we’ll discuss the details of Medicare ASP drug pricing and give you the tools to stay current, avoid costly mistakes, and ensure your office isn’t losing money.